FrancoLiberali/cql/docs/cql/concepts.rst

 For details visit <https://pkg.go.dev/database/sql>.

-Compilable query system
+Compiled query system
 -----------------------------

-The set of conditions that are received by the read operations of the `cql.NewQuery` method form the cql compilable query system.
+The set of conditions that are received by the read operations of the `cql.NewQuery` method form the cql compiled query system.
 It is so named because the conditions will verify at compile time that the query to be executed is correct.

 For details visit :ref:`cql/query:conditions`.